Unreal-Dan/HeliosVortex/README.md

-# HeliosEngine Project
+# Helios Engine Project

 ## Introduction

 ![Build](https://github.com/OpenSourceLightshows/HeliosEngine/actions/workflows/build.yml/badge.svg?branch=master)
 [![Latest Release](https://img.shields.io/github/v/tag/OpenSourceLightshows/HeliosEngine?label=Latest%20Release)](https://github.com/OpenSourceLightshows/HeliosEngine/releases/latest)

-Welcome to the HeliosEngine project!
+Welcome to the Helios Engine project!
 This repository contains the firmware for the Helios microlight, designed specifically for the ATTiny85 chip.
 The firmware is capable of controlling a single LED to produce a variety of patterns and effects.

-The HeliosEngine is based on the [VortexEngine](https://github.com/StoneOrbits/VortexEngine), to accommodate for the ATTiny85's limited resources, in other words, Helios is a ***twist*** on Vortex Engine.
+The Helios Engine is based on the [VortexEngine](https://github.com/StoneOrbits/VortexEngine), to accommodate for the ATTiny85's limited resources, in other words, Helios is a ***twist*** on Vortex Engine.

 ## Features